 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Port St. Joe has relatively fewer families with younger children, and/or college students.
 Combined, this makes Port St. Joe a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Port St. Joe is an extremely ethnically-diverse city.
 The people who call Port St. Joe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port St. Joe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port St. Joe include Irish, German, Italian, and Scottish.
+Important ancestries of people in Port St. Joe include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Port St. Joe is English.
 Other important languages spoken here include Spanish and Pacific Island languages.